Nikhil4474/Nikhil4474/README.md

 - 👋 Hi, I’m @Nikhil4474
 - 👀 I’m interested in ... playing video games, mountain biking, reading, etc
 - 🌱 I’m currently learning ...
-JavaScript, and all sorts of useless stuff, which about 80% I won't be using in the future, in school
+JavaScript, and all sorts of stuff in school, which about 80% I won't be using in the future
-- 💞️ I’m looking to collaborate on ...null
+- 💞️ I’m looking to collaborate on ... null
 - 📫 How to reach me ... ninuganti15@gmail.com

 <!---